Kistler-Group/sdbus-cpp/docs/using-sdbus-c++.md

 There are several factory methods to create a bus connection object in sdbus-c++:

-* `createConnection()` - opens a connection to the system bus
-* `createConnection(const std::string& name)` - opens a connection with the given name to the system bus
-* `createDefaultBusConnection()` - opens a connection to the session bus when in a user context, and a connection to the system bus, otherwise
+* `createBusConnection()` - opens a connection to the session bus when in a user context, and a connection to the system bus, otherwise
-* `createDefaultBusConnection(const std::string& name)` - opens a connection with the given name to the session bus when in a user context, and a connection with the given name to the system bus, otherwise
+* `createBusConnection(const std::string& name)` - opens a connection with the given name to the session bus when in a user context, and a connection with the given name to the system bus, otherwise
 * `createSystemBusConnection()` - opens a connection to the system bus
 * `createSystemBusConnection(const std::string& name)` - opens a connection with the given name to the system bus
 * `createSessionBusConnection()` - opens a connection to the session bus